 - total capital ratio of at least 8%.

 The combined capital buffer is held in the form of common equity tier 1 ratio and amounts to 4%, 4.5% or 6% of total risk exposure, depending on the systemic importance of the credit institution.
 It consists of capital buffers that are functions of particular types of systemic risk.
 They include:

 - the systemically important credit institutions buffer.

 The total amount of the combined capital requirement of a credit institution depends on the calibration of particular instruments.
-The combined capital buffer consists of the capital conservation buffer of 2.5% for all credit institutions, the countercyclical capital buffer that currently amounts to 0%, the systemic risk buffer of 1.5%, and the other systemically important institutions (O-SII) buffer that currently amounts to either 0.5% (for two O-SIIs) or 2% (for five O-SIIs).
+The combined capital buffer consists of the capital conservation buffer of 2.5% for all credit institutions, the countercyclical capital buffer that currently amounts to 0,5%, the systemic risk buffer of 1.5%, and the other systemically important institutions (O-SII) buffer that currently amounts to 0.5% (for two O-SIIs), 1,5% (for two O-SIIs) and 2% (for three O-SIIs).